 It’s your public land.
 You get to use it, undeveloped, or you don’t get to use it if the land is developed.
 We still have a voice, and time to speak.

 Theodore Roosevelt was born in Manhattan on October 27, 1858.

-Among many other things in his life, he was for a time a cowboy in South Dakota, in the area where today resides the Theodore Roosevelt National Park.
+Among many other things in his life, he was for a time a cowboy in the Dakota Territory, in the area of North Dakota where today resides the Theodore Roosevelt National Park.